Social WorkFind a programme

-Our research examines policy and social work areas that affect us all in day-to-day life, influences and challenges policies implemented by governments and institutions and investigates the issues, factors and attitudes underlying the social concerns that make our headlines every day.
+Our research examines policy and social work areas that affect us all in day-to-day life, influences and challenges policies implemented by governments and institutions, and investigates the issues, factors and attitudes underlying social concerns that make the headlines every day.

 The school is an exciting environment for graduate studies; we welcome graduate students from the UK and abroad to join our diverse and highly-rated research team.
-We particularly welcome applications from prospective part-time or full-time students on topics with direct relevance to national and international social work and policy concerns.
+We particularly welcome applications on topics with direct relevance to national and international social work and policy concerns.

 Fees quoted are provisional, per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.